AlexLieb83/AlexLieb83/readme.md

 #### Software Engineer passionate about creating and learning.

 Hey, I'm Alex.
-I'm a Software Engineer, with a background in Psychology and Management.
-I am motivated by making projects that push my skills and knowledge.
+I'm a Software Engineer, with a background in Psychology, Management, and Customer Service.
+I am motivated by constantly learning and by working on projects that push my skills and knowledge.

 See my website for more! https://alexliebhaber.netlify.app/

-- I’m currently working on My Budgeting App and Machine Learning with JS
-- Committed to committing code every day of 2022!

 <h3> 🤝🏻 &nbsp;Connect with Me </h3>